Legal & Licensing

 You can maintain privacy by:

-- Omitting personal details: Name and affiliation are optional fields
+- Omitting personal details: Affiliation is optional

 - Email privacy: Your email address is never publicly displayed